 The area has a migratory bird lookout platform that gives observers great views of ducks, gulls and shorebirds.
 Bird watchers “flock” here in November and December, when birds from the Arctic migrate through the area and Long-tailed Jaegers, Pomarine Jaegers, Sabine Gulls and Kittiwakes — birds that are very difficult to find anywhere in Ontario — can be found.

 There are excellent birding opportunities in the Grand River watershed, where more than 300 bird species have been recorded, including many rare species.
 Hot spots include an 18-kilometre stretch that runs from four kilometres north of Paris to Cambridge, and includes Pinehurst Lake Park and The Cambridge to Paris Rail Trail.
 A total of 119 species of birds have been recorded in this area, where Carolinian forests are habitat for yellow-billed and black-billed cuckoo, pileated woodpecker, blue-gray gnatcatcher, wood thrush, ovenbird, and scarlet tanager.
 Large raptors include bald eagle, Cooper’s hawk, and sharp-shinned hawk.

 An area canoe, kayak or raft outfitter can help you spot great blue herons, bald eagles, egrets and more on guided trips.
-Grand Experiences, Grand River Rafting and Heritage River Canoe and Kayak Co. all provide expert guidance and the gear you need for a great trip.
+Grand Experiences and Grand River Rafting all provide expert guidance and the gear you need for a great trip.